2019 World Athletics Championships – Men's shot put

 The men's shot put at the 2019 World Athletics Championships was held at the Khalifa International Stadium in Doha from 3 to 5 October 2019.
+The winning margin was 1 cm which as of 2024 is the only time the men's shot put has been won by under 5 cm at these championships.

 Summary

 It took 20.90 to automatically qualify.
 Exactly 12 men made that distance, eight of them on their first attempt.
 There were no further place qualifiers to the final.

 This was the cap to a build up of several strong athletes.
 Four members of the 74 foot club were here, with Darlan Romani joining in 2019 and Ryan Crouser improving his personal best to #6 all time.
 Behind them were four more men over 22 metres in the last two seasons.